jamel-86/hulk-swap-contracts/README.md

 # HulkSwap

-This is the first DEX on BSC that will let holders holding Hulk tokens and staking them in the pools or farms to be qualified for the WhiteListed IDOs that will be dropped on our platform.
+This is the first DEX on BSC that will let holders holding Hulk tokens and staking them in the pools or farms to be qualified for the WhiteListed IDOs that will be dropped on our platform.<br>
 There will be levels based on how many tokens you have staked:

 Level 1: you can invest 10% of max contribution<br>